| | How do COBRA and Medicare Interact?

 have the employee sign a form stating he/she understands this consequence if

 they still wish to cancel coverage.
+In the COBRA software, you would

 enter this individual under File > Other Unique Files > Active Employee